junksamiad/template-sender-engine/lld/processing-engines/whatsapp-processing-engine-v1.0.md

 - **Lambda Function**: Triggered by messages in the WhatsApp SQS queue
 - **SQS Event Source**: Configured with batch size 1 for reliable processing
-- **DynamoDB Access**: For company configuration and conversation management
+- **DynamoDB Access**: For conversation record creation and management
 - **OpenAI Integration**: For AI-powered message processing
 - **Twilio Integration**: For WhatsApp message delivery
 - **Heartbeat Pattern**: For extending visibility timeout during long-running operations